THE RAPTURE PRINCIPLE: Is It Before, During, or After?

 In all thy ways acknowledge Him, and He shall direct thy paths.
 Proverbs 3: 5,6.

-This information is an excerpt from my END OF DAYS article, which is of critical importance and that the truth regarding the “catching away” or rapture, as it is commonly known, is properly understood.
-And to dispel a common misconception - belief either way does not affect salvation in any way as it is NOT a salvation issue but it will make it harder to survive Tribulation, you won't be prepared when it arrives believing a lie thinking you won't be here.
+This information is an excerpt from my END OF DAYS article, with a little more added, which is of critical importance and that the truth regarding the “catching away” or rapture, as it is commonly known, is properly understood.
+And to dispel a common misconception - belief either way does NOT affect salvation in any way as it is not a salvation issue but it will make it harder to survive Tribulation, you won't be prepared when it arrives believing a lie thinking you won't be here.

 ‘There are none so blind they refuse to see, none so deaf they refuse to listen – they can determine the weather by observation, yet they cannot discern from the signs around us that this world is fast coming to its end.’